acheong08/ChatGPT/wiki/WebGPT.md

 # revChatGPT.WebGPT

-A wrapper for V1 chatbots (both default and async), implementing WebChatGPT browser extension (https://github.com/qunash/chatgpt-advanced/) for revChatGPT
+A wrapper for V1 chatbots (both default and async), implementing WebChatGPT browser extension (https://github.com/qunash/chatgpt-advanced/) for revChatGPT.
 Made by @NymdaFromSalad, per @LuckyHead11's request and idea

 For V3 implementation, see V3 api wiki page